kiranparajuli589/htmlmark/README.md

        1. If a line ends with 2 or more than 2 spaces, then, a line break is inserted.
        2. Otherwise, the lines are merged into one.
+11. **HTML:**
+    - Lexer contains it
+    - Parser also contains it
+    - No escaping for HTML tags
+    - Parsed as it is

 ### 🎺 Emphasis
 Emphasis can be inside the content of any paragraph types.
 Even emphasis items can have emphasis inside 🤩.